 Preheating the Surface

-Like grilling you want the grease and fat to be able to drip away, therefore, you always want to use a broiling pan.
-And like a grill, you want to preheat the surface that is going to be in contact with the food so preheat the broiler pan.
+In both grilling and broiling, you want the grease and fat to be able to drip away.
+To do this well, you want to preheat the surface that is going to be in contact with the food.
+A preheated broiler pan accomplishes both goals for broiling.
 Since you are cooking by direct heat, you don't have to worry about preheating the oven itself.
 The hot pan, however, will help you get good searing on the surface of meats.
 Unless you are cooking something very thin, you might still need to flip it halfway through the cooking process to evenly cook it.

 Like grilling, you need to keep a close eye while broiling.
 Foods can still easily burn and even catch fire.
 Keep a fire resistant mitt close by and stay close to the oven while broiling.
 An instant-read thermometer is also a very good thing to have on hand.
 Broiling might take longer than grilling because the temperatures might not be as high, but don't assume that it will take longer.